JICE

 Advice for Graduate School Applicants

-Accordingly, you are well-advised to take particular care in the drafting of the Research Proposal within the framework of the issues of the JDS project in China.
+Accordingly, you are advised to take particular care in the drafting of the Research Proposal within the framework of the issues of the JDS project in your country.
 Describe your interests, research objectives and originality clearly and in a well-reasoned manner.
-When reviewing your Research Proposal or conducting interviews, the following factors will be at the forefront of our thinking:
+When reviewing your Research Proposal or conducting interviews, the following factors are evaluated:

-• 1) Is there evidence of enough foundation knowledge and research skills to begin work on substantive research immediately upon entering into the study in the Graduate School?
+• (1) Is there evidence of enough foundation knowledge and research skills to begin work on substantive research immediately upon entering into the study in the Graduate School?
 The reviewers are concerned with both general knowledge and experience in the field of law and specialized skills and knowledge necessary to the proposed topic.
-Are you familiar with the prominent scholars in the area?
+Are you familiar with the prominent scholars in the field?
 Are you aware of recent trends?
-Do you have a sense of the critical issues in the area, and are you able to relate them to a broader context?
+Do you have a sense of the critical issues in the field, and are you able to relate them to a broader context?

-• 3) Is the topic you propose a good fit for research in Japan?
-While your proposed issue of a point may concern international matters or the laws of third countries, the reviewers are looking for its connections with Japan, and if it fits the research environment in Japan.
+• (3) Is the topic you propose a good fit for research in Japan?
+While your proposed topic may concern international matters or the laws of third countries, the reviewers are looking for its connections with Japan, and if it fits the research environment in Japan.

 https://gsl.law.nagoya-u.ac.jp/about-us/faculty-members.php